-'You prepare for war': how one US firm tried escaping Trump's China tariffs
+'You prepare for war': How one US firm tried escaping Trump's China tariffs

 "I know what I have to do, but getting the information is mind-boggling.
 These are supply chain issues that everyone in the world is going to have to face," Sloven said.

 Logistics was another concern for Sloven.
-Shipping to the United States from Thailand takes 8-10 days longer than it does from China.
+Shipping to the United States from Thailand takes eigh to 10 days longer than it does from China.

 Despite the extra costs and time, Sloven thinks he will be able to make the product for the same price as in China without the tariffs.